Mr. Baseball: Screenplay

-According to director Fred Schepisi, the original premise for Mr. Baseball — a baseball comedy that explored cultural differences between Japan and the United States—was conceived after the commercial success of the 1989 film Major League.
+According to Schepisi, the premise for Mr. Baseball — a baseball comedy that explored cultural differences between Japan and the United States—was conceived after the commercial success of the 1989 film Major League.
 The first story treatment was drafted by Theo Pelletier, a writer with no previous film credits to his name, and developed into a screenplay by Monte Merrick and Gary Ross.
 When Schepisi came onto the project, Tom Selleck had already been cast as the lead, and because of an unusual clause in his contract, had final say over the approval of the script.
 This resulted in the involvement of another screenwriter, Kevin Wade.

-Complicating matters further was the takeover of Universal Studios by Japanese conglomerate Matsushita (now known as Panasonic, which was previously a subsidiary of Matsushita).
+Complicating matters was the takeover of Universal Studios by the Japanese conglomerate Matsushita.
 Universal was concerned about issues of cultural sensitivity in the depiction of Japanese characters, so they recruited John Junkerman, an experienced writer and director of films about Japan, to rework the story.
 Schepisi and a fourth screenwriter, Ed Solomon, traveled to Japan to do research.

 After returning from Japan, Schepisi and Solomon rewrote the entire script, highlighting cultural clashes between the characters for comic effect, but this version in turn was rewritten by Kevin Wade to accommodate Tom Selleck.
 Since Wade's contract expired mid-way through production, however, he only worked on it for about three weeks, leaving many loose ends that eventually had to be sorted out by Schepisi.
 In the end, the participation of many people in the process resulted in a screenplay that was much more conventional than Schepisi originally intended.

 In a later interview, he said he felt as though the film was not as good as it could have been:

 [It] was just supposed to be about cultural differences using the baseball game, but also there was much funnier stuff.
 When he goes down to see the father and there's the noodle scene, all of that, that's the kind of humour that could have been throughout the whole film.
 Again the studio and Tom Selleck had script approval, which I didn't realise when I agreed to do it.
 I went in to help them out.
 They didn't understand it, so they pulled it into the conventional.